 If you are looking for the details about 5th and last daily fard Prayer of Muslims, that is Isha Prayer, you have clicked on the right link here.
 As here I have collected all of the facts about the Isha Prayer.

 I am going to brief you people about the subject and hopefully, you will be helped a lot by this word.
 So, take a look at the following post and get acknowledged!

-The night prayer (Isha) contains total 17 Rakaats including the Witr.
+The Isha Prayer contains total 17 Rakaats including the Witr.

 - Four Rakaat Sunnah Ghair Moakkadah

 - Four Rakaat Fard

 - Two Rakaat Nafl

 - Two Rakaats Nafl